TimHanewich/PACHI/readme.md

 - Navigate to [the src folder](./src/) and run `dotnet run`.

 ## How PACHI Works
-PACHI uses a few unique capabilities strung together into one cohesive system:
+PACHI, a multi-agent system, uses a few unique capabilities strung together into one cohesive system:

 Within a chat session with Copilot (in this demo, just a generic agent), these are the steps that happen: